BrianMLi/site/src/data/about.md

 - In my later elementary years, I was mostly on Skype and Facebook with my friends when I wasn't playing on the Playstation.
 My favorite games back then were Assassin's Creed, Call of Duty, and RPGs (like Skyrim).
 Aside from that, I was also playing on the basketball and badminton teams for fun.

 - When I was about 12, I also joined the Royal Canadian Army Cadets which helped me train my undisciplined energy into being more productive and patient.
-I remember always being super excited to join since I loved military history and all things related to it, and the thought of wearing a army uniform was thrilling.
+I remember always being super excited to join since I loved military history and all things related to it, and the thought of wearing an army uniform was thrilling.

 - By middle school, I was slowly getting back into PC after my tenure with the Playstation.
 I remember seeing the technical demo for Crysis 3 and was absolutely blown away with the graphical fidelity and it instantly made me want to build a PC again.